tiangua18cm/NL-AI-Query/Readme.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open
+Please feel free to submit a pull request or open an issue to discuss any improvements or suggestions.

+## License